equinix/terraform-equinix-metal-multiarch-k8s/README.md

 The only required variables are `auth_token` (your [Equinix Metal API](https://metal.equinix.com/developers/api/) key), `count_x86` (the number of x86 devices), and `count_arm` (ARM devices).

-Other options include `secrets_encryption` (`"yes"` configures your controller with encryption for secrets--this is disabled by default), and fields like `facility` (the Equinix Metal location to deploy to) and `plan_x86` or `plan_arm` (to determine the server type of these architectures) can be specified as well.
+Other options include `secrets_encryption` (`"yes"` configures your controller with encryption for secrets--this is disabled by default), and fields like `facility` and `metro` (the Equinix Metal location to deploy to) and `plan_x86` or `plan_arm` (to determine the server type of these architectures) can be specified as well.
 Refer to `vars.tf` for a complete catalog of tunable options.

 ## Getting Started